lesleyrs/RuneScape-317/README.md

 - Allow connecting to local WSL2 servers from Windows
 - Escape closes interfaces
 - Hold mousewheel to rotate camera
+- Ability to use k/m/b for entering amounts, and allow entering over integer max

 More to come...